 GW: What’s the thing that’s going to pique the Possible Ventures investing interest?

-KC: Our thesis is that smaller funds are well placed to get access to the best companies and that the early stages offer the best trade-off between risk and reward.
+SB: Our thesis is that smaller funds are well placed to get access to the best companies and that the early stages offer the best trade-off between risk and reward.
 We also believe that the next decades will be dominated by frontier deep tech companies building critical infrastructure.
 Governments are refocusing on sovereign capability, while new funding sources facilitate the building of large companies and entirely new industries.

 So our interest is always piqued by founders with a meaningful mission that people can understand and rally behind.
 It starts with a grand vision, but must be backed by capability and executable steps to deliver transformation.